 The Pipeline Prairies Initiative

-This effort will seek to provide some uniformity seeding guidance, and synchronize property and project level recommendations based on research and guidance provided by a neutral party in TNS.
-Doing so should increase the efficiency of post-construction seeding operations and to result more affordable seed mixes for the industry.
-More companies participating in this effort will furthermore result in growth in the native seed market for Texas, reduce seed costs benefitting all seed users, and thereby opening doors for even more restoration to be conducted in the state.
+This effort will seek to provide some uniformity in seeding guidance, and synchronize property and project level recommendations based on research and guidance provided by a neutral party in TNS.
+Doing so should increase the efficiency of post-construction seeding operations and result more affordable seed mixes for the industry.
+More companies participating in this effort will result in growth of the native seed market for Texas, reduce seed costs benefitting all seed users, and open doors for even more restoration to be conducted in the state.

 Energy companies are being sought to follow these recommendations on portions of their rights of ways or lease holdings where they have the ability to choose specific seed mixes, or where restoration guidance has not been provided by landowners.
 We believe that a commitment to use this guidance will be a value added proposition for right of way acquisition from some landowners.

 Projects that utilize guidance provided through this effort and plant recommended native seeds for restoration in their projects will be given the Texas Native Seeds Pipeline Prairies seal of approval.
-We will highlight those projects and the companies conducting them on the project website.
+We will highlight those projects and the companies conducting them on our website.

 Background of the TNS Program